tobydriscoll/cv-short/index.md

 ### Journal articles

+`2021`
+R. J. Braun, R. A. Luke, T. A. Driscoll, and C. G. Begley, “Dynamics and mechanisms for tear breakup (TBU) on the ocular surface,” Mathematical Biosciences and Engineering, vol. 18, no. 5, Art. no. mbe-18-05-262.

+T. A. Driscoll, R. J. Braun, and C. G. Begley, “Automatic detection of the cornea location in video captures of fluorescence,” Modeling and Artificial Intelligence in Ophthalmology, vol. 3, no. 1, Art. no. 1.

+R. A. Luke, R. J. Braun, T. A. Driscoll, D. Awisi-Gyau, and C. G. Begley, “Parameter Estimation for Mixed-Mechanism Tear Film Thinning,” Bull Math Biol, vol. 83, no. 5, p.
+56.

+`2020`
+K. W. Aiton and T. A. Driscoll, “Preconditioned Nonlinear Iterations for Overlapping Chebyshev Discretizations with Independent Grids,” SIAM J. Sci.
+Comput., vol. 42, no. 4, pp. A2360–A2370.

+R. A. Luke, R. J. Braun, T. A. Driscoll, C. G. Begley, and D. Awisi-Gyau, “Parameter Estimation for Evaporation-Driven Tear Film Thinning,” Bull Math Biol, vol. 82, no. 6, p.
+71.

 `2019`

+T. Driscoll, “ComplexRegions.jl: A Julia package for regions in the complex plane,” JOSS, vol. 4, no. 44, p.
+1811.

-K. L. Maki, W. D. Henshaw, A. McManus, R. J. Braun, D. M. Chapp, and T. A. Driscoll, “A model for tear film dynamics during a realistic blink,” J. Modeling Ophthalmology, vol. 3, pp. 21–27, 2019.
+K. L. Maki, W. D. Henshaw, A. McManus, R. J. Braun, D. M. Chapp, and T. A. Driscoll, “A model for tear film dynamics during a realistic blink,” J. Modeling Ophthalmology, vol. 3, pp. 21–27.

+K. W. Aiton and T. A. Driscoll, “An Adaptive Partition of Unity Method for Multivariate Chebyshev Polynomial Approximations,” SIAM J. Sci.
+Comput., vol. 41, no. 5, pp. A3230–A3245.

 `2018`
  T. A. Driscoll, R. J. Braun, and J. K. Brosch.
 Simulation of parabolic flow on an eye-shaped domain with moving boundary. *J. Eng.
 Math.* 111 (1): 111–126.